Dariuszho/OpsHub/Utils_KBs_Tools/Useful_Links.md

 ### Usefully links to web apps, tools, utils, software and services with weight on open sources and under MIT or GNU licensing.

+#### **Disclaimer:** All rights, credits, and copyrights are the property of their respective creators and owners.
+This page is intended solely to provide convenient access to their products and does not claim any ownership or rights over the content.

 **[Shodan.io](https://www.shodan.io/)** - ***Search engine for Internet-connected devices***

 **[CyberChef](https://github.com/gchq/CyberChef)** - ***CyberChef is a simple, intuitive web app for carrying out all manner of "cyber" operations within a web browser***